patrickap/docker-restic/README.md

 5. Configure rclone (optional)

 Remote syncing of backups can be configured with `rclone`.
 Either by bind mounting the `rclone.conf` to `/srv/docker-restic/rclone.conf` into the container or run `rclone config` inside the `docker-restic` container.
+Restic itself supports rclone as backend.
+Alternatively it's possible to run rclone via hooks.

 ## Restore from Backup